Work with proxies

 To configure the internal proxy settings, modify the proxy configuration file using a standard text editor.

-To define the URLs that Esri Maps for MicroStrategy is allowed to access, specify each individual URL in a separate serverUrl child element.
-Create a separate serverUrl element for every server that Esri Maps for MicroStrategy must access to retrieve map services.
+To define the URLs that Esri Maps for IBM Cognos is allowed to access, specify each individual URL in a separate serverUrl property.
+Create a separate serverUrl property for every server that Esri Maps for IBM Cognos must access to retrieve map services.

 To test the internal proxy, route an HTTP request through it.
 If the proxy returns the expected value, it is working correctly.
-The following steps provide examples of calls that simulate the HTTP traffic that Esri Maps for MicroStrategy would generate.
+The following steps provide examples of calls that simulate the HTTP traffic that Esri Maps for IBM Cognos would generate.

 For example, each of the following URLs should return a JSON object that describes the version of the software installed on the server.